raycast/extensions/extensions/natural-space/README.md

 # Natural Space

+This project is still in very early stage, please [log an issue](https://github.com/EnixCoda/NaturalSpace/issues/new?title=Unexpected+format+result+from+...&template=unexpected_format_result.yml) if you got any unexpected result.

 This is a [Raycast](https://raycast.com) extension that adds proper space to natural language text.

 Based on [sparanoid/chinese-copywriting-guidelines](https://github.com/sparanoid/chinese-copywriting-guidelines), and more.